New and improved dashboard

-Consequently, from 6 July 2020 we will stop the weekly update of the current dashboard.
+Consequently, from 6 July 2020 we stopped the weekly update of the current dashboard.
 However, it will remain available on this page for reference, free of charge.

 The impact of COVID-19 on international student interest

 Studyportals ACT knows the struggles of higher education.
-This is why we decided to develop and give you free access to this dashboard and hope you will join the conversation on how higher education can take action against this crisis.
+This is why we decided to develop and give you free access to this dashboard.
 If you have any feedback or suggestions on how we could improve the dashboard, what additional insights we should add and more, please do not hesitate to contact us.

 This dashboard is a live project, which means our resources online are improving as we are learning more about the new context: data updates and data analyses will progress on a weekly basis.
 For more information please visit the FAQ page.